ubirch/ubirch-avatar-service/README.md

     200 {"status":true,"messages":[]}

-If not healthy the status is "NOK" and the `messages` array not empty:
+If not healthy the status is `false` and the `messages` array not empty:

     500 {"status":false,"messages":["unable to connect to the database"]}